St Maddern's Nursery

 Children can stay all day and over lunch - hot meals are available if wanted.
 From the term following your child’s third birthday they will be entitled to 30 hours per week funding from the government.

 Both the school and the nursery have a real family atmosphere.
-Because we are a village nursery, with a small class this allows staff to really get to know your child individually.
+We are a village nursery, with a small class this allows staff to really get to know your child individually.
 This ensures that activities and resources are tailored to your child, to challenge and interest them, supporting their needs and building on their successes.
 We believe in developing each child’s potential through structured play sessions, through a mix of adult-led and child-initiated activities based on their interests.
 Our aim is that children learn whilst having fun!

 St Maddern’s Nursery offers a large attractive outdoor space and resources, separated from the main school playground by a lockable gate; there is also a large school field and a garden area with allotments for the children to use regularly for planting.
 We maintain a close liaison with the school we feed into, by using some of the facilities such as the hall and their outside spaces.
 This makes the transition from Nursery to Reception more relaxed.